 The UAE conducted its first national risk assessment on money laundering and terrorist funding in 2018, with broad participation from all relevant authorities.
-Money laundering and terrorist funding are high risks in a variety of regions, according to the assessment.
-FATF (Financial Action Task Force) reviewed the UAE in compliance with international standards in 2019 and discovered a range of areas that would benefit from a national structure to tackle money laundering and terrorist funding in order to grow further.
+According to the assessment, money laundering and terrorist funding are high risks in various regions.
+FATF (Financial Action Task Force) reviewed the UAE in compliance with international standards in 2019 and discovered a range of areas that would benefit from a national structure to tackle money laundering and terrorist funding.

 Institutional Framework for AML/CFT